Palestine keep hopes of first World Cup alive with dramatic Iraq turnaround

 Palestine kept alive hopes of reaching their first FIFA World Cup finals with a dramatic late comeback to beat Iraq 2-1 in Jordan.

-The victory on Tuesday was also Palestine’s first at this stage of the Asian qualifiers for football’s global showpiece tournament.
+The victory on Tuesday, at Amman International Stadium in the Jordanian capital, was also Palestine’s first at this stage of the Asian qualifiers for football’s global showpiece tournament.

 Recommended Storieslist of 4 items